Coffee-loving hikers take note: Hydro Flask has the ‘lightest weight vacuum-insulated bottle currently on the market.’

 The Hydro Flask Trail Series Ultralight Titanium bottle opens the door for insulated “ultralight” vessels.
 Other titanium bottles exist, but none with double-wall vacuum insulation.
 While I wasn’t thrilled with the cap’s haptic feedback, it’s a small price to pay for the lightest insulated bottle on the market today.
 Of course, the actual price — $100 — is a pretty big price to pay.

 But for those who need an insulated option and count grams before blessings, this bottle provides the latest tech and design to meet those needs.
-Look for the Hydro Flask Trail Series Ultralight Titanium bottle on February 1, 2020.
+The Hydro Flask Trail Series Ultralight Titanium is available now.